Collective many-body dynamics in a solid-state quantum sensor controlled through nanoscale magnetic gradients: Controlling dense spin ensembles in strong magnetic gradients

 \section{Controlling dense spin ensembles in strong magnetic gradients}

-Our experimental system, illustrated in Fig.~\ref{fig: 1}A, consists of a dense ensemble ($\sim$15 ppm) of nitrogen-vacancy (NV) spins in a diamond crystal~\cite{doherty_nitrogen-vacancy_2013}.
-The diamond sample is shaped into a triangular nanobeam and positioned atop a microcoil structure with a narrow constriction.
+Our experimental system, illustrated in Fig.~\ref{fig: 1}(a), consists of a dense ensemble of nitrogen-vacancy (NV) spins in a diamond crystal~\cite{doherty_nitrogen-vacancy_2013}, interacting via magnetic dipole-dipole interactions.
 The NV electronic spins are initialized and read out using a green laser, and coherently manipulated via a globally applied microwave field, all under ambient conditions.
-During the experiment, we polarize a small region within the diamond nanobeam.
-This region, confined transversely by the 300 nm width of the beam (Fig.~\ref{fig: 1}D), contains approximately $10^4$ spins.
-The average spacing between spins in this volume is approximately 11 nm (Fig.~\ref{fig: 1}D) resulting in strong magnetic dipole-dipole interactions on the order of $\sim 2\pi \times 35$ kHz at typical separations \cite{kucsko_critical_2018}.
+During the experiment, we polarize a small region within the diamond, containing between $10^3$-$10^4$ spins.
+In this work we use two samples: a bulk diamond plate ($\sim 0.25$~ppm NV density) placed on top of two parallel gold wires (Fig.~\ref{fig: 1}(c)) and a denser NV sample ($\sim 3.8$~ppm) shaped into a triangular nanobeam (300 nm in size) and positioned atop a wire with a narrow constriction (Fig.~\ref{fig: 1}(d)).

-Pulsed electric currents applied to the microcoil generate a spatially varying (inhomogeneous) magnetic field $\vec{\bm{B}}_{0}$ (see Fig.~\ref{fig: 1}A), which enables local spin control and spatially resolved readout.
-The resulting magnetic field gradients can reach up to $\sim 2.2$ mT/\textmu m---exceeding the typical spin-spin interaction energy by more than an order of magnitude --- thereby enabling the creation of spatially structured spin patterns (spin textures) in the three-dimensional ensemble (Methods).

-NV centers can be oriented along four different symmetry axes of the host diamond lattice (Fig.~\ref{fig: 1}B), which we leverage to tailor the geometry of local control.
-Each NV group experiences a different effective magnetic field gradient,
+Pulsed electric currents applied to the microcoils generate a spatially varying (inhomogeneous) magnetic field, $\bm{B}_{0}$ (see Fig.~\ref{fig: 1}(a)), which enables local spin control and spatially resolved readout.
+NV centers can be oriented along four different symmetry axes of the host diamond lattice (Fig.~\ref{fig: 1}(b)) and each group can be addressed individually by applying an external magnetic field aligned along it, such that each NV group experiences a different effective magnetic field gradient,

-where $\alpha = 1, 2, 3, 4$ indexes the NV group, and $\hat{\bm\eta}_{\alpha}$ denotes unit vector along the crystallographic symmetry axis of the NV center.
-(Fig.~\ref{fig: 1}D).
-Notably, the direction of the gradient vector $\bm{\nabla}_{\alpha}$ can be tuned independently from the orientation of the dipolar quantization axis $\hat{\bm\eta}_{\alpha}$, which is fixed by the diamond crystal structure.
-To characterize the spatial structure and strength of the control fields, we measure the electron spin resonance (ESR) frequency along the length of the nanobeam (Fig.~\ref{fig: 1}C).
-At 1/10 of the maximal gradient strength used in this work, we observe a clear spatial variation in the projected magnetic field $\vec{\bm{B}}_0 \cdot \hat{\bm{\eta}}$, which agrees well with finite-element simulations of the field produced by the microcoil (solid lines in Fig.~\ref{fig: 1}C).
+where $\hat{\bm\eta}$ denotes a unit vector along the crystallographic symmetry axis of the NV center group.
+The gradient direction can be continuously tuned by changing the combination of currents running through microwires (Fig.~\ref{fig: 1}(e)), affecting the local magnetic field $\bm B_0$.
+Additionally, choosing a different NV group (Fig.~\ref{fig: 1}(f)) also discretely controls the gradient direction.